zethriller/MRB-Updates/README.md

 * The following Scrapper and Stalker Epic Pools powers have been modified
   * Mace Mastery > Web Cocoon: This power now does Toxic Damage over time.
 Now accepts damage enhancements and sets.
     _→ NOTE: Other epic sets to follow.
 Due to some scaling changes, these epic pools that Scrapper and Stalker previously shared are needing to be duplicated and made unique to each._
+* Arachnos Soldier > Tactical Training Assault: Taunt/placate protection has been changed to resistance
+* Arachnos Widow > Tactical Training Assault: Taunt/placate protection has been changed to resistance
 * Arachnos Widow > Teamwork > Mind Link (both versions): Defense buff values adjusted
 * Blaster > Electricity Manipulation > Force of Thunder: Debuff no longer affects both target and self, added toggle button
 * Blaster > Epic > Mace Mastery: Power requirements updated to match in-game, descriptions updated to this functionality.